-Critical thinking for kids is one of the most essential life skills.
-It is also an important 21st-century skill.
+Critical thinking for kids is one of the most important skills in life.
+It is also an essential 21st-century skill.
 Unfortunately, going to school is almost the antithesis of learning to think critically.

 In school, children learn to repeat back what the teacher or textbook says.
 They learn to follow the correct steps in the correct order to get the correct answer.
 Classrooms are filled with drills, memorization, and homework rather than teaching students to think.